Knee Replacement

 You will probably be expected to be up and about within a week after surgery.
 As soon as you are able, get in to see a Certified Lymphedema Therapist for a lymphatic drainage treatment.
 You will thank yourself for putting in the effort.

-Knees are Important
+Knees are Important for Daily Life

 Since our knees are so fundamental to basic movement, they often get injured or worn out and require surgery to restore normal function.
 Most people dread having knee replacements because of the recovery time involved.
 Swelling in a post-operative knee can last up to 6 months from the date of surgery, and this is a problem for several reasons.